 Every aspect of this bike is high-end, starting with the carbon fiber frame and finishing with the precise tuning of the individual components to deliver a premium ride feel.

-The most significant upgrade for the 2022 Yeti SB130 is a new 2022 Fox Factory Float X shock on all Turq Series builds.
+The most significant upgrade for this year’s Yeti SB130 is a new Fox Factory Float X shock on all Turq Series builds.
 Additionally, you can pay $900 to upgrade to the Factory shock on the C Series models.